wp-plugins/ticket-manager/readme.txt

 Tested up to: 3.5.1
 Stable tag: 1.3.3

 The Ticket Manager helps you compare tickets found on sites like Stubhub, Ebay.
-The results are returned from external website 'Seatgeak.com'.

 == Description ==